-The powerhouse is located in the heart of the island of lhuru away from the sensitive environments namely quest areas and accommodation.
-It is also kept at a distance from the staff accommodation units although the location of the powerhouse is constrained by the size of the island.
+The powerhouse is located in the heart of the island of Vabbinfaru away from the sensitive environments namely guest areas and accommodation.
+However, it is very close to the staff accommodation units without adequate borders to minimize impact.
+Location is constrained by the size of the island that the powerhouse is congested with other utilities and staff accommodation, dining area as well as recreational facilities.
+In fact, it is located in the heart of the staff area of the resort.